darinz/ML/13_vision/03_contrastive_learning.md

 Contrastive learning has emerged as a powerful paradigm for learning visual representations by training models to distinguish between similar and dissimilar data points.
 By maximizing agreement between different views of the same data while minimizing agreement with views from different data, contrastive learning can learn rich, transferable representations without manual supervision.

+## From Pretext Tasks to Contrastive Learning

+We've now explored **self-supervised learning in vision** - techniques that enable models to learn meaningful representations from unlabeled data by solving carefully designed pretext tasks.
+We've seen how tasks like image inpainting, jigsaw puzzle solving, and rotation prediction can teach models to understand visual structure without manual annotations, how these learned representations transfer to downstream tasks, and how self-supervised learning has become a cornerstone of modern computer vision.

+However, while pretext tasks provide effective ways to learn from unlabeled data, **contrastive learning** has emerged as an even more powerful paradigm for visual representation learning.
+Consider the challenge of learning what makes two images similar or different - contrastive learning addresses this directly by training models to distinguish between similar and dissimilar data points, leading to representations that capture semantic similarity more effectively than traditional pretext tasks.

+This motivates our exploration of **contrastive learning** - a paradigm that learns visual representations by training models to distinguish between positive pairs (different views of the same data) and negative pairs (views from different data).
+We'll see how frameworks like SimCLR, MoCo, and BYOL enable effective contrastive learning, how data augmentation creates diverse views for robust learning, and how contrastive learning has become the dominant approach for self-supervised visual representation learning.

+The transition from self-supervised learning to contrastive learning represents the bridge from task-specific learning to similarity-based learning - taking our understanding of learning without labels and applying it to the challenge of learning representations that capture semantic similarity.

+In this section, we'll explore contrastive learning, understanding how to design effective contrastive frameworks for visual representation learning.

 ### Key Principles

 **Core Concepts:**